- StoreProjects

 Recharging

 When it comes to your cordless drill’s battery, you should look for something that is easy to install and remove and holds a charge for a long time.
 Many customers prefer models that offer fast charging.
-However, that should not be your primary aim.
+However, that shouldn’t be your main goal.

 In fact, fast charging can end up damaging the battery due to the excessive generation of heat.
 Moreover, if you opt for drills that come with a spare battery, you can just swap the battery when it needs charging.
 This way, you won’t have to stop your work and wait for the battery to fully juice up.